 Banish employee theft

 The second leading cause of inventory shrinkage is internal employee theft – a shocking 30 percent of all loss.
 Employee theft can be anything from taking a product from the sales floor to taking office supplies from their desk or taking a few dollars from the cash drawer.
 Employees who work in businesses with surveillance cameras that are regularly monitored are less likely to take cash or inventory from the workplace.
-Be sure that your employees know that security cameras are watching the cash drawer and sales floor and that managers or security personnel regularly review the footage.
+Be sure that your employees know that security cameras are watching the cash drawer and sales floor and that managers or security personnel regularly review the footage if you want to fully utilize your security cameras for crime prevention.
 Make sure that regular employees don’t have access to your security system to prevent deletion of incriminating video.

 Get familiar with your system